In This Article

 The Best Products With Mineral Oil

-"I love this ointment because it hydrates, soothes and contains hyaluronic acid, which helps to retain over 1,000 times its weight in water within the skin cells," says Nussbaum.
+"I love this ointment because it hydrates, soothes and contains hyaluronic acid" says Nussbaum.
 Mineral oil adds that extra protective component, which is why you can use this on everything from minor cuts to dry cuticles to patches of rough skin, she says.

 Another one of Chang's picks, a combination of mineral and almond oils, plus glycerin, nourish and moisturize the skin.
 Slather it on liberally post-shower for almost instantaneous softness.